Arrival Delhi – Haridwar (230 Km / 6 to 7 hrs)

 The name Gupt Kashi means "Hidden Benares.
 Mythology describes how when the Pandava brothers were searching for a glimpse of Shiva, Shivji first concealed himself at Gupt Kashi, but later fled from them further up the valley to Kedarnath, where the Pandavas finally got their wish fulfilled.
 There are more tangible connections as well-the Kedarnath pandas (hereditary pilgrimage priests) live in Gupt Kashi during the winter months, and after the Kedarnath temple closes for the winter, the image of Kedarnath passes through Gupt Kashi on its way to Ukhimath (across the valley), where it stays for the winter.

-Morning drive to Sonparyag, Take a local jeep from Sonparyag to Gaurikund.
+Morning drive Guptkasi to Sonparyag by road, Take a local jeep from Sonparyag to Gaurikund by road.
 From Gaurikund start your trek to Kedarnath (3584 mts) on foot or on by pony / Doli.
 Tour members should carry personal medicines, heavy woolen, toiletries and clothes for an overnight halt at Kedarnath.
 Check in Lodge.
 Later visit Kedarnath Temple.
 Night halt.
 (Breakfast, Dinner)

 Kedarnath: The Kedarnath shrine, one of the 12 jyotirlingas of Lord Shiva, is a scenic spot situated, against the backdrop of the majestic Kedarnath range.
 Kedar is another name of Lord Shiva, the protector and the destroyer.
 According to legend, the Pandavas after having won over the Kaurava in the Kurukshetra war, felt guilty of having killed their own brothers and sought the blessings of Lord Shiva for redemption.
 He eluded them repeatedly and while fleeing took refuge at Kedarnath in the form of a bull.
 On being followed he dived into the ground, leaving his hump on the surface.
 The remaining portions of Lord Shiva appeared at four other places and are worshipped there as his manifestations.
 The arms appeared at Tungnath, the face at Rudranath, the belly at Madhmaheshwar and his locks (hair) with head at Kalpeshwar.
 Kedarnath and the four above-mentioned shrines are treated as Panch Kedar.

-Early morning, after Temple Darshan trek down to Sonparyag.
+On 8 Day Kedarnath Temple visit, after Temple Darshan trek down to Sonparyag.
 Later, drive to Rudraprayag via Guptkashi.
-Check in Hotel at Rudraprayag.
+Check in Hotel at Guptkashi .
 Night Halt.
 (Breakfast, Dinner)

 Rudraprayag: Rudraprayag is one of the Panch Prayag (five confluences) of Alaknanda River, the point of confluence of rivers Alaknanda and Mandakini.
 Kedarnath, a Hindu holy town is located 86 km from Rudraprayag.
 The famous man eating Leopard of Rudraprayag hunted and written about by Jim Corbett (hunter) dwelled here.